JosephSanjaya/atask-test/README.md

 - Select "APK" and choose your desired build variant (e.g. debug, release).
 - Once the build is complete, the APK file will be generated and can be found in the app/build/outputs/apk directory.
 - Transfer the APK file to your Android device and install it.

-That's it!
-You can now use the JULO Weather App on your Android device.